We should all take a month off of red meat

 Aren’t you doing harm to the American beef industry?

 If enough people take part in this to impact the U.S. beef industry, I will likely die of shock and then come back to life as a cow.
 The amount of beef we produce and process in this country is outrageous.
-As of January, U.S. cattle inventory stood at 103 million head (PDF).
-That’s the highest it’s been in nearly a decade.
+As of July, U.S. cattle inventory stood at 103 million head.
+That continues to be a decade-long high.
 The beef industry will be fine.

 What’s your go-to recipe for non-red meat?